Now you’ve accumulated a very long list of wants, needs, desires, cravings, urges, nice-to-haves, it’s time to choose and select.

 Whittle your long list down to seven things.

-And from that seven, pick your favorite three.
+Thought that was hard?
+Now from that seven, pick your favorite three.

 Wants and needs fluctuate.
-Sometimes we think we want something but as we begin to enact it, the desire fades.
+Sometimes we think we want something but as we begin to get serious about it, the desire fades.

 A desire dropped is as good a desire fulfilled.
 Both move you on.

 Once you’ve narrowed your choice down to three, write them down in your log and use it to order the three in order of preference: 1,2.3.